-- More than half of providers indicated they had challenges recruiting and retaining early childhood professionals.
+- Providers also said they used the increased revenue on non-recurring infrastructure costs including playground and equipment upgrades and purchase of new learning materials. - Interacting with state systems posed administrative challenges for providers, who experienced long wait times and difficulty getting into contact with state workers when they had administrative questions related to the subsidy.
+Providers also experienced long wait times for the state to complete employee background checks during the hiring process, which exacerbated workforce challenges. - More than half of providers indicated they had challenges recruiting and retaining early childhood professionals.
 These challenges were largely attributed to low wages in the child care field, competition from other employers that offer higher pay for easier work, and difficulty finding qualified, dedicated candidates.
-These challenges were raised both for center-based providers and for home-based providers who struggled to hire and retain support staff. - Nearly half of providers said subsidy reimbursement rates still fell short of what they needed to meet rising costs and pay competitive wages.
+These challenges were raised both for center-based providers and for home-based providers who struggled to hire and retain support staff.
+Providers stressed the importance of fair wages for the high level of responsibility and commitment involved in child care work - Providers who accepted the subsidy largely said that subsidy reimbursement rates still fell short of what they needed to meet rising costs and pay competitive wages.